magacula/react-nestjs-webapp/README.md

 # MERN stack web application (React & NestJS)

-> A full-stack application that serves as a website for a car rental service
+> A full-stack application that serves as a website for a car rental company

 ## Technologies Used 💻